Social \textit{vs.} individual age-dependent costs of imperfect vaccination: Introduction

+To highlight the difference in costs among the two age groups considered in this work, we will consider that for vaccinated individuals with temporary immunity, the typical wanning time will correspond to the juvenile-adult transition.

-In a voluntary vaccination scheme, in which the vaccine is perceived -- truly or falsely -- as risky, herd immunity will never be attained in a population composed of rational individuals~\cite{Bauch04}.
-Just before vaccine coverage reaches the herd immunity threshold, rational individuals will stop to be vaccinated as the perceived risk of the vaccine will equal the perceived risk of the disease, which will be small at this point.
-Therefore, herd immunity will be obtained through vaccination only if there are incentives to be vaccinated (and to vaccinate the dependents) or punishment of non-vaccinated individuals (e.g., the exclusion of the school system).
-Since the seminal work~\cite{Bauch04}, other models considered the coupling between the deterministic disease dynamics with game-theoretical models for individual decisions within the population, cf.~\cite{Manfredi2013, WANG20161, Chang2020,Laguzet}.
-See also~\cite{Doutor2016} for a previous work of the present group of authors in models for voluntary vaccinations in seasonal diseases.
+In any vaccination campaign the human willingness to be vaccinated cannot be disregarded.
+The central paradox, already identified in~\cite{Bauch04}, is that if a vaccination scheme is well-succeeded, the risk associated with the disease will decrease to the point that the population will start to question the need for the vaccine.
+Just before vaccine coverage reaches the herd immunity threshold, rational individuals will stop being vaccinated as the perceived risk of the vaccine will equal the perceived risk of the disease, which will be small at this point.
+Therefore, herd immunity will not be obtained through vaccination without further incentives to be vaccinated (and to vaccinate the dependents) or punishment of non-vaccinated individuals (e.g., the exclusion of the school system).
+Since the seminal work~\cite{Bauch04}, other models considered the coupling between the deterministic disease dynamics with game-theoretical models for individual decisions within the population, cf.~\cite{Doutor2016,Manfredi2013, WANG20161, Chang2020,Laguzet,Villota_2024}.

-A pathogen in a partially vaccinated population (i.e., below herd immunity level) will circulate slower than in a non-vaccinated population.
-Assuming long-term immunity for recovered individuals, a partial vaccination will be the increase in the average age of infected individuals~\cite{Panagiotopoulos1999}.

-Furthermore, it is naive to expect, for any particular vaccine, a 100\% efficacy, cf.~\cite{Salvarani}.
-Depending on the precise details of the disease dynamics and its effect on the population, an imperfect vaccination scheme may have adverse collective effects.

-Let us see a particular example.
-Consider a disease in which the effect is different in juveniles and adults as for chickenpox, rubella, or Zika.
-The infection has an overall mild effect in juveniles, but when the virus infects adults, particularly pregnant women, the health consequences can be more severe~\cite{Riera-Montes,Daley,Abushouk}.
-While full coverage of a perfect vaccine would prevent the disease spread and a free circulation of a highly infectious virus will asymptotically turn it into a child disease, with mild economic and health effects, a partial vaccination may be pernicious.
-As a consequence, it is important to find the parameter region where it is better to vaccinate than to not vaccinate, and also it is important to establish if it is possible to move continuously in the parameter region such that full coverage can be attained within acceptable social costs.